racoltdev/PCA-Anomoly-Detection/README.md

 # Real Time Anomaly Detection with PCA
 This repository implements work from Shyu et al. <br/>
 Shyu M-L, Chen S-C, Sarinnapakorn K, Chang L. A novel anomaly detection scheme based on principal component classifier.
-In: IEEE foundations and new direc- tions of data mining workshop, in conjunction with ICDM'03, 2003. p.
+In: IEEE foundations and new directions of data mining workshop, in conjunction with ICDM'03, 2003. p.
 171–9. <br/>
 <br/>
 For results and information on how this works, see the referenced work and the attached write up at [Report.pdf](Report.pdf). <br/>